Back to Blog

 Understanding Carbon Tax Rebates

-Carbon tax rebates are designed to return the revenue from carbon taxes directly to households, often in the form of direct payments.
+Carbon tax rebates are designed to return the revenue from carbon taxes directly to households, often in the form of direct payments or tax credits.
 The primary goal is to ensure that the financial burden of carbon taxes does not disproportionately affect low-income households.
 In fact, with well-designed rebate mechanisms, carbon taxes can be transformed from regressive to progressive policies.
+This is because lower-income households typically spend a smaller proportion of their income on carbon-intensive goods and services compared to higher-income households.

 How Do Rebates Work?